 - Regional Craft Brewery

 - Large Brewery

-Although some of these are delineated by state laws, they are also categorized by the amount of annual beer production, and percentage of beer sold on site.
+Although some of these are delineated by state laws, they are also categorized by the amount of annual beer production, and percentage of beer sold on-site.

-A Nanobrewery is a downsized version of a microbrewery.
-The numbers of production on these types are unknown, but they are typically run by one brewer.
-Depending on the state, nano and microbreweries can sell in a traditional three-tier system, two-tier (wholesaler to retailer), or directly to the customer, through on-site taprooms, carry-outs, or what is known as a “brewpub.”
+A nanobrewery is an even smaller version of a microbrewery.
+There is no accepted production volume for a nanobrewery, but it’s typically quite small, as most are run by one brewer.
+Depending on the state, nano and microbreweries can sell in a traditional three-tier system, two-tier system (wholesaler to retailer), or directly to the customer through on-site taprooms, carry-outs, or brewpubs.

 If a brewery is located in a state that allows them to sell directly to consumers (including California, New York and Texas), then they can open what is known as a “brewpub.”
 A brewpub is a bar that is owned by a brewery and serves their beer directly to consumers.
 By law, an establishment can only be called a brewpub if it sells 25% or more of its beer on-site.

 Brewpubs have a unique appeal for many consumer because they often dispense their beer directly from the brewery’s storage tanks.
 Not only do the storage tanks look cool, but they also lend authenticity and legitimacy.
 Customers can see exactly where their beer is coming from and can appreciate the impressive technical skill that goes into crafting a good brew.

 Depending on state law, some brewpubs can even sell their products “to-go,” and/or distribute to smaller off-site locations.
 There are several brewpubs throughout the country, and you can easily check to see which ones are closest to you.